 We suggest going through your link profile with a fined tooth comb removing anything that is obviously not a good link.
 We are not saying that all directory links, forum posts article links and so on are bad links but you need to use your best judgement.
 If you think it is a bad site then it probably is so get it removed.
 There are lots of articles on the internet telling you what to look out for so it might be worth doing a search before removing any links.
 This is a very time consuming process but by doing it now you are safe guarding yourself from future updates and putting yourself ahead of the curve.

 If you have an agency working on your behalf we suggest that you instruct them over the next month to perform a complete link audit and manually remove any obvious bad links that point to your website.
 After they have done this they will then need to mop up the links they couldn’t get removed with a Disavow file.
+If you don’t have an agency then head over to our SEO page for some more inforation and get in touch with us and we will help you out.

 Remember you are removing lots and lots of links so your rankings will probably take a bit of a dip as well as conversions.
 Unfortunately this is something that you are just going to have to deal with as the SEO landscape is changing and webmaster have no option but to change with it.